-1 of 24 customers found this review helpful.
+68 of 68 customers found this review helpful.

-I keep both the frontback tire inflated to 110 PSI, which seems to help the tire shed road debris better.
+I keep both the front and back tire inflated to 110 PSI, which seems to help the tires shed debris better.
 The ride is a bit firm, but I'm okay with it.
 For extra flat protection, I place a tire liner (Mr. Tuffy) inside each tire.
-Similar to a car or truck, I rotate the front and back tire periodically so that I get even wear out of both tires.
+I rotate the front and back tire periodically so that I get even wear out of both tires.
 When a tire does get nicks, cuts, or gouges, I fill them with rubber cement to prolong use of the tire.

 No tire is completely impervious to damage from surface conditions or debris.
 However, the Pro4 Endurance tire has been significantly less prone to damage.
-Among my three previous sets of the Pro4 Endurance tire model, I only flatted a total of two times.
-In each instance, a large nail went completely through the tire and tube (but didn't render the tire non-usable once a new tube was installed).
+Among my three previous sets of this tire model, I only flatted two times.
+In each instance, a large nail went completely through the rear tire and tube (but didn't render the tire non-usable once a new tube was installed).
 I'd ridden thousands of miles over nearly a year before I got those flats.
 With all tires, your mileage may vary based on controllable and non-controllable variables.

 Thank you for your feedback.